VIIIbyuL/506-final-project/README.md

 ## 6. What’s Next

-- add generalizations, instead of 5 companies we use something like BERT to allow us to predict any company stock
+- add generalizations, instead of 5 companies we use something like NER models to find company name in an article and allow us to predict any company stock
 - maybe use other classifiers to boost performance
 - develop a dashboard or API for live testing
 - include additional features like volaitility or trade volume or indicators to expand